zjshi/gt-pro/README.md

 4. a VCF file named 'core_snps.vcf' describing SNP sites in the coordinate of the reference genome in 2 and genotypes across genomes in 1
 5. (Optional) a tsv file named 'coords.tsv' describing core genome regions that GT-Pro will use for k-mer extraction.

 Both `msa.fa` and `core_snps.vcf` are in standard format.
 In our paper, we mainly used [MUMmer4](https://mummer4.github.io/) to generate these files.
 Note that MUMmer4 does not include both files as its standard output and so please expect some addition effort converting MUMmer4 output.
-If you want to skip that, we recommend using [CallM](https://github.com/zjshi/CallM) which takes 1 and 2 and generates 3, 4 and 5 for you.
+If you want to skip that, we recommend using [Maast](https://github.com/zjshi/Maast) which takes 1 and 2 and generates 3, 4 and 5 for you.

+Note:
+* we now have a protocol help build customized GT-Pro database, please see [Identifying species-specific k-mers for fast and accurate metagenotyping with Maast and GT-Pro] (https://www.sciencedirect.com/science/article/pii/S2666166722008449)

 The `coords.tsv` has three fields including chrom, start and end and each row specifies a core genome region on a contig (chrom) starting from start to the end.
 We generated the file again mainly using MUMmer4.
 This argument is optional, if not supplied, GT-Pro will use all genomic regions when possible.